gabeg805/Hex/README.md

 Binary:	 0100 1101 0010
 ```

-Conversely, running the *--hex* option, the output looks like:
+Running the *--hex* option, the output looks like:
 ```
 $ ./hex --hex 0x1234
 Decimal: 4660